LDSSA/ds-prep-course-2025/docs/github.md

 > (If you don't know what SSH keys are, just ignore this note.)

 > 📝 **Informative section**:
 > (You don't need to run the commands in this _informative section_.
-They're just here for you to start understanding what's going on with all these `/` stuff.)
+They're just here for you to start understanding what's going on with all these `/` symbols.)
 >
 > So, in case you're wondering, the answer is "yes" :smile:.
 You could have:
 > - created the the `projects` directory yourself with the `mkdir projects` command, where **`mkdir`** stands for '**make directory**';